The 7 Best Acupressure Mats for Back Pain and Relaxation

 Best Portable Set

 Nayoya offers a highly portable footprint without sacrificing spike count, delivering 6,210 points on the mat and 1,782 on the contoured neck pillow.
-The mat’s dimensions are slightly more compact at 25.5 by 15.5 inches, making it perfectly sized to drape over an ergonomic office chair for seated use.
-We tested this configuration while working and found it effectively prevented the lower back stiffness that usually sets in around 3 PM.
+The mat’s dimensions are slightly more compact at 25.5 by 15.5 inches, making it optimally sized to drape over an ergonomic office chair for seated use.
+After 6 weeks of daily use, we found it effectively prevented the lower back stiffness that usually sets in around 3 PM.
 The lightweight foam core rolls up tightly into the provided vinyl travel bag, fitting easily into a standard gym bag or carry-on suitcase.

 6. WTHN Acupressure Mat